Is this California’s $1 billion Powerball winner?

-(KTLA) – The lucky winner of the $1.08 billion Powerball jackpot may have been spotted Thursday morning at the downtown Los Angeles store where the ticket was sold.
+(KTLA) — The lucky winner of the $1.08 billion Powerball jackpot might have been spotted Thursday morning at the downtown Los Angeles store where the ticket was sold.

 A woman wearing a black cap was seen darting from the store, hopping into a dark-colored BMW with tinted windows, and then driving away without speaking to reporters.

-“She came in here and she screamed … She hugged people in the store and then she ran away,” said KTLA 5 News reporter Eric Spillman.
+“She came in here, and she screamed … She hugged people in the store and then she ran away,” KTLA 5 News reporter Eric Spillman said.
 “She claims that she has the winning Powerball jackpot ticket.”

 California Lottery officials have not yet released the winner’s name, but they are required to do so eventually.